White Nationalist Groups Intensifying Propaganda And Recruiting Across Western States

 — NPR (@NPR) March 19, 2019

-Richard Medina, a geography professor at the University of Utah, claims that white nationalist groups are moving west because of its increasing Latino and immigrant population.
-Although the region is predominantly white, Medina claims that there is lots of change taking place.
+Richard Medina, a geography professor at the University of Utah, claims that white nationalist groups are moving west because of an increasing Latino and immigrant population in the area.
+Although the region is predominantly white, Medina claims that there are many changes taking place.
 He also believes that the main motivation of white nationalist groups is a resistance to such change.
-And by portraying themselves as victims, they capture the attention of young, white adolescents who feel that they too have been victimized, and give them a place to feel welcomed.
+And by portraying themselves as victims, they capture the attention of young white adolescents who feel that they, too, have been victimized.
+Such groups may give these young people a place to feel welcomed.

 Before it moved west, white nationalism typically thrived in eastern states.
 Recently, stickers advertising the American Identity Movement were posted along the route of Sunday’s South Side Irish Parade in Chicago, Illinois.
-Specifically, the stickers were found on approximately 20 light posts on Western Avenue between 99th and 119th streets, as per the Chicago Sun-Times.
+Specifically, the stickers were found on approximately 20 light posts on Western Avenue — between 99th and 119th streets — as per The Chicago Sun-Times.

-Matthew O’Shea, the Alderman of the 19th ward of Chicago, spoke about the stickers in a letter that he emailed to constituents.
+Matthew O’Shea, the alderman of the 19th ward of Chicago, spoke about the stickers in a letter that he emailed to constituents.

 “The racist and anti-Semitic positions espoused by this organization do not reflect the values and character of our community.
 We must forcefully speak out against this hatred and counter it with our own message of unity.”